Wix has long had a bad rep for SEO. But is that bad rep still justified today?

 Breaking that down:

-It’s ugly.
-Completely unnecessary.
+It’s ugly and causes code bloat.
 And it’s what Wix’s page builder does for every element on a page.

 You can imagine how quickly all this code bloat builds up.